Renovic/Monolith_Gantry/FAQ.md

 - GT3 doesn't signifcantly improve IS results, and requires significantly more tension to match GT2
 - If you want to improve on belts, increasing belt width is more beneficial
 - [Tests](https://monolith-gantry-updates.zen3d.eu/gt3-vs-gt2-epdm-belt-recommendation/)
+- The recommended belts are GT2 EPDM because of temp resistance

 ### What preload do I need for rails
 - Y: Rail Z0 / No Preload